The Front Page: Significance

 The authors' expert plotting and rapid-fire, streetwise dialogue delighted audiences and made their play an instant classic.
 Hecht and MacArthur strongly influenced many other American comic writers, especially in Hollywood.
 In the 1970s, film producer Dore Schary told film historian David Bordwell that The Front Page influenced studio writers and directors in the 1930s.
 The play popularized the image of American journalists as fast-talking, wisecracking "hard-boiled" types, excessively fond of alcohol and hard living in general, who would go to any lengths to get a story on the front page of their newspapers.

-The newspapers are modeled on the City News Bureau of Chicago (where MacArthur had worked), Chicago Daily News (where Hecht was a reporter), and Chicago's American.
+The newspapers are modeled on the City News Bureau of Chicago (where MacArthur had worked), Chicago Daily News (where Hecht was a reporter), and William Randolph Hearst's Chicago's American.
 The character Earl Williams is loosely based on "Terrible" Tommy O'Connor.
 The character of Williams also was at least partially based on the case of Thomas Mooney, a radical leftist sentenced to death on the basis of questionable evidence.
 Walter Burns is a thinly disguised caricature of Hearst editor Walter Howey.
 The corrupt Mayor of Chicago seems to have been based on William Hale Thompson, who, like the mayor in the play, depended in part upon black voters to stay in office.
+Commenting on the play's seeming veracity, New York Times theater critic Brooks Atkinson wrote, "The authors and directors have packed an evening with loud, rapid, coarse and unfailing entertainment.
+No one who has ground his heels in the grime of a police headquarters press room will complain that this argot misrepresents the gentlemen of the press."